Aghabala Abdullayev: Creativity

-Aghabala has made various stage appearances in the Karyagin club.
+Aghabala made various stage appearances in the Karyagin club.
 Of these characters, Kerem's father's role in the "Asli and Kerem" opera is particularly noteworthy.

-In 1933-1937 A.Abdullayev skillfully played the role of Majnun's father in "Leyli and Majnun", father of Kerem in "Asli and Kerem", Garib in "Ashig Garib" and Suleyman in "Arshin Mal Alan".
-After the opening of the "kolkhoz-sovkhoz" theater in Karyagin in 1938 A.Abdullayev also participated in the theater and performed in Baku, Imishli, Aghjabadi, Jabrayil, Zangilan and other regions.
+In 1933-1937, A.Abdullayev skillfully played the role of Majnun's father in "Leyli and Majnun", father of Kerem in "Asli and Kerem", Garib in "Ashig Garib" and Suleyman in "Arshin Mal Alan".
+After the opening of the "kolkhoz-sovkhoz" theater in Karyagin in 1938, A.Abdullayev also participated in the theater and performed in Baku, Imishli, Aghjabadi, Jabrayil, Zangilan and other regions.

 After his departure from the army, Murshud Hashimli worked on operas in a new version.
 In these operas, khananda created roles for Majnun, Garib, Asgar, Kerem, and Sarvar.
-On September 27, 1953 A.Abdullayev performed a large concert at Azerbaijan State Philharmonic Hall in Baku.
+On September 27, 1953, A. Abdullayev performed a large concert at Azerbaijan State Philharmonic Hall in Baku.
 After the concert, Samad Vurgun and Suleyman Rustam sincerely congratulated Abdullayev on his successful performance at the Philharmonic Hall and advised him to stay in Baku.
 The singer refused to stay in Baku.

 In 1956, khananda met with musicologist Ahmad Bakikhanov in Baku, and went to the Radio Broadcasting Office with his invitation and recorded the "Rast", "Zabul" mughams and "Shamama" song.
 The commission, which listened to the tape, named A.Abdullayev the khananda of the first class.
 Since then the well-known singer has performed in various cities and regions of Azerbaijan.
 He performed in Baku on April 17–18, 1963, on April 19 in Sumqayit and on April 20 at Azerbaijan Medical University.